 - Preparing reports for senior management

 - The ideal manager candidate should have experience working in an information security role and a strong understanding of security technologies.
 They will also work independently and make decisions in a fast-paced environment.
-To apply for this opportunity, please submit your resume and cover letter.

 Description two